apple/swift-async-algorithms/Guides/Zip.md

 `AsyncZipSequence` requires that the iterations are done concurrently.
 This means that the base sequences, their elements, and iterators must all be `Sendable`.
 That makes `AsyncZipSequence` inherently `Sendable`.

-Because the source of throwing of `AsyncZipSequence` is only determined by it's bases.
-That means that if a base is throwing the iteration of the `AsyncZipSequence` can throw.
+The source of throwing of `AsyncZipSequence` is determined by it's bases.
+That means that if any base is throwing then the iteration of the `AsyncZipSequence` can throw.
 If no bases can throw then the `AsyncZipSequence` does not throw.

 ### Naming